 The name paroxysmal nocturnal hemoglobinuria is a misnomer.
 The condition was first identified in patients who had severe crises of symptoms (paroxysms) and who had dark urine in the morning, because of large amounts of hemoglobin in their urine.2 However, the hemolysis is occurring all the time, not just at night and not just when the patient is experiencing symptoms.2 Thus, the condition is neither nocturnal nor paroxysmal.
 Also, the dark urine occurs in only 26% of patients with PNH.5

 If left untreated, PNH results in the death of approximately 35% of affected individuals within 5 years of diagnosis6 and 50% of affected individuals within 10 years of diagnosis.1 The only cure for PNH is a bone marrow transplant from a well-matched donor (usually a brother or sister).
 However, this procedure is so risky that it is generally used only in severe cases.
-Therefore, other effective treatments are important for patients with PNH.7
+Therefore, other effective treatments are important for patient with PNH.7

 In 2007, FDA approved eculizumab, a complement inhibitor and life saving drug for the treatment of PNH.
 By preventing activation of a part of the complement system, eculizumab can reduce the need for transfusions and improve quality of life for patients with PNH.8 However, eculizumab does not inhibit all of the complement system.
 As a result, roughly 70% of eculizumab-treated patients with PNH remain anemic and 35-50% of them are still dependent on transfusions.9

 The complement system is an integral part of our immune defense system.
 In healthy people, complement orchestrates the destruction and clearance of pathogens or of host cells that need to be replaced.
 It also has proinflammatory capabilities.10